sparkney/danceguide/index.md

 * Much less hard to find bugs and peculiarities.
 * Easy to pick up front-end development by any Java developer.
 * Easier to become a full-stack web developer.
-* Ideally, the web development team only need one programming language, Java.
+* Ideally, the web development team can focus on one programming language.
 * One language means better communication between front-end and back end programmers.
 * Ideally, future proof, since the API is not dependent on the underlying technologies.
-* Possibility to use all features in advanced Java IDEs, like auto-completion and auto-refactoring.
+* Possibility to use all features in advanced modern Java IDEs.
 * Inherently simple architecture that anyone with just some Java skills will understand.

 # Installation prerequisites